 There are two methods of wall insulation, the first is bulk insulation and the second is known as blown-in or injected insulation.
 Injected insulation requires drilling small holes into existing lining or cladding and inserting it into the wall.
 At Bay Energy Solutions, we specialise in bulk insulation, and highly recommend it due to its superior quality.
 This type of insulation can be installed in existing walls, the GIB or wall lining will just need to be removed prior.
 You can either do this yourself, or contact a qualified builder.
 If you are renovating or building a new home, bulk insulation is even easier to install.

-The most effective types of insulation are glasswool and polyester.
+The most effective types of wall insulation are glasswool and polyester.
 These are both highly efficient insulators.
 We stock Earthwool insulation, which is a more environmentally friendly type of glasswool.
 We also stock polyester insulation from Mammoth.
 These products are both non-toxic, non-allergenic, and mould and vermin resistant.
 These are also both made from recycled materials and recyclable.

 Polyester insulation is more highly regarded for its premium noise-cancelling benefits and lack of breathable fibres.
 This makes polyester insulation a great option for those with dust allergies or asthma.
 Glasswool insulation is a non-combustible material with bio-soluble fibres which makes it a very safe choice.
 The Earthwool products we stock are also often the preferred choice for the environmentally conscious consumer.
 We can recommend a product based on your needs when we conduct our free home assessment.